same2828/same2828/notes/coding/leetcode/_lc-notes.md

 ## Negative Numbers (Two's Complement)

-- To represent a negative number in binary, we utilise "Two's Complement"
+- To represent a negative number in binary, we utilise `"Two's Complement"`

-  - Negative numbers are represented by taking the binary representation of the positive counterpart and then inverting all the bits (changing 0s to 1s and 1s to 0s) and adding 1 to the result
+  - Negative numbers are represented by taking the binary representation of the positive counterpart and then inverting all the bits (changing `0s to 1s` and `1s to 0s`) AND adding `1` to the result
   - Example for `-1`
     - Step 1: Positive Counterpart = `1` = `0001`
     - Step 2: Invert all bits = `1110`